 America's WETLAND is the natural nursery ground for much of the country's seafood, with 95 percent of all marine life in the Gulf of Mexico spending all or part of its life cycle in these coastal wetlands.
 America's WETLAND is the wintering habitat for more than 10 million waterfowl and migratory birds in the Mississippi Flyway and Central Flyway.
 As the wetlands disappear, habitat is lost, threatening national refuges and putting at risk numerous threatened and endangered species.

 Why You Should Care

-We are rapidly losing one of the most significant estuaries in the world, home to more than 70 rare, threatened and endangered species, and America's largest wintering habitat for migratory waterfowl and songbirds.
-95% of all marine life in the Gulf of Mexico spends all or part of its life cycle in these coastal wetlands and 30% of seafood in the contiguous US is caught in America's WETLAND.
+We are rapidly losing one of the most significant estuaries in the world, home to more than 70 rare, threatened and endangered species and America's largest wintering habitat for migratory waterfowl and songbirds.
+95 percent of all marine life in the Gulf of Mexico spends all or part of its life cycle in these coastal wetlands and 30 percent of seafood in the contiguous US is caught in America's WETLAND.

 Louisiana's wetland also acts as a natural buffer and is the first line of defense against hurricanes and major storms.
 The rapidly eroding wetlands are integral to the safety and security of over 2 million people and a truly unique culture inextricably tied to the land it inhabits.